silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 ## Lesson 4: Creating an Ansible infrastructure inventory
 {: #create_ansible_inventory_single_site_wordpress}

-Use the {{site.data.keyword.Bluemix_notm}} Terraform inventory script to import infrastructure information from your Terraform `terraform.tfstate` file into Ansible.
+Use the {{site.data.keyword.Bluemix_notm}} Terraform inventory script to import classic infrastructure information from your Terraform `terraform.tfstate` file into Ansible.
 {: shortdesc}

 1. In your existing Ansible project directory, create a directory that is named `inventory`.